thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 **Express** is a framework, built in top of the `http` module, that provides a minimal, flexible, and performant set of features that are fundamental to server-side web application development.
 A **server-side web application** is the class of programs that run on the backend, routing incoming HTTP requests to route handlers, and sending back HTTP responses that usually contain dynamic content from a database.

 When you think of a database-driven, server-side application, think of products like GitHub.
 When an user logs into GitHub, he or she will see their own personal timeline on the [landing page](https://github.com/).
 Or when a user visits a repository, he or she will either see the [repository](https://github.com/expressjs/express) if they have permission or a 404 page if they don't.
-In order to accomplish this, a product like GitHub uses a server-side web application to handle each incoming request and respond with dynamic content for each user.
-In fact, GitHub uses a fleet of server-side web applications, all running at simultaneously, to handle the volume of traffic that it receives every day.
+In order to accomplish this, a product like GitHub uses a server-side web application to handle each incoming request and respond with dynamic content depending on who made the request.
+In fact, GitHub uses a fleet of server-side web applications, all running simultaneously, to handle the volume of traffic that it receives every day.

-Before you go off building large server-side web applications like GitHub, let's show you how Express works first.
+In this course, you'll learn how to develop large database-driven, server-side web applications like GitHub.
+But first, let's learn how Express works.
 To get started, create a new `hello_express` project.

 ```shell
 mkdir hello_express